syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.annotation `Object`
 {:#members:nodes-annotation}

-Defines the angle, direction, height, length, text, width of BPMN annotation
+Defines the additional information of a process.
+It is not directly related to the message flows or sequence flows of the process.

 #### Default Value: